Hedge accounting: Necessity

 Many financial institutions and corporate businesses (entities) use derivative financial instruments to hedge their exposure to different risks (for example interest rate risk, foreign exchange risk, commodity risk, etc.).

 Accounting for derivative financial instruments under International Accounting Standards is covered by IAS39 (Financial Instrument: Recognition and Measurement).

 IAS39 requires that all derivatives are marked-to-market with changes in the mark-to-market being taken to the profit and loss account.
 For many entities this would result in a significant amount of profit and loss volatility arising from the use of derivatives.

 An entity can mitigate the profit and loss effect arising from derivatives used for hedging, through an optional part of IAS39 relating to hedge accounting.

-What hedge accounting options are available to an entity that wants to manage foreign currency exposure?
+Foreign currency exposure

 A specific type of hedging transaction that entities can engage in aims to manage foreign currency exposure.
 These hedges are undertaken for the economic aim of reducing potential loss from fluctuations in foreign exchange rates.
 However, not all hedges are designated for special accounting treatment.
 Accounting standards enable hedge accounting for three different designated forex hedges: